-The NYS law requires the salvage vehicle examination to determine if a rebuilt salvage vehicle is stolen or includes stolen parts.
-The salvage vehicle examination program
+New York State law requires the DMV to determine if a rebuilt salvage vehicle is stolen or includes stolen parts.
+The purpose is to

-- prevents the theft of vehicles and vehicle parts
+- prevent the theft of vehicles and vehicle parts

 What type of vehicle needs a Salvage Examination?